30th Georgia Infantry Regiment: Jackson Expedition

 The 30th Georgia Regiment reached Jackson, Mississippi, on May 14 as part of General William H.T.
 Walker's Brigade, marching from there to Yazoo City and on to the Big Black River (Mississippi) to join the Jackson Expedition.
 Under the command of Colonel Thomas W. Mangham, the regiment was ordered on July 4 to march in the rear in a retreat towards Jackson, keep up stragglers, and aid the sick and disabled.
 On July 7 the regiment halted at a position west of Jackson and stacked arms.
 On May 16 the 30th Georgia Regiment, together with the 24th Texas Regiment were successful in re-establishing a picket line that had been charged by Union forces the previous day.

 Battle of Chickamauga

 On August 24, 1863, the regiment left Morton to join General Braxton Bragg's army in Chattanooga, Tennessee.
 They joined Bragg's retreat from Chattanooga on September 7, arriving in Lafayette, Georgia, and spent the next few days with Bragg's army maneuvering for position.
 On September 19, they took part in the Battle of Chickamauga.
-Having crossed the Chickamauga River the night before, the 30th Georgia advanced with a brigade commanded by Colonel Wilson of the 25th Georgia, as part of the left flank.
+Having crossed the Chickamauga Creek the night before, the 30th Georgia advanced with a brigade commanded by Colonel Wilson of the 25th Georgia, as part of the left flank.
 Colonel Mangham was wounded during the advance; the brigade fell back to its first position, which it held until reinforcements arrived.
 The 30th Georgia engaged again the next day in a different part of the field.